 Egyptian Magic ($39 for 4 oz.) – The full price is listed at $39 for a 4 oz. jar, and then Costco sells a pack of a 4 oz. and 2 oz. jar sold together for $39.
 I actually got this 3-pack of a 4 oz., 2 oz. and an itty bitty jar at Costco right after the holidays on offer for $29.
 Regardless, this isn’t a cheap product, and it really isn’t super widely available in terms of where you can purchase it.

-I will say right up front, though: out of the 3 balms I’ll be comparing, this is ultimately my favorite.
+I will say right up front, though: out of the 3 balms I’m comparing, this is ultimately my favorite.
 It has a nice consistency that melts into an oil on contact with skin, and I just generally find that my skin responds really well to it.
 It’s a very simple formulation and my guess is that the only people who would have an issue with it would be those for whom olive oil triggers breakouts.
 Or vegans, who won’t want to use 5 of the 6 ingredients it’s made with due to being bee-derived.
 I do also like the lightweight plastic jars, which are easy to pack in a bag for travel.

 All of that being said, Egyptian Magic is not necessarily the product I’m most likely to continue purchasing over and over again due to price and availability.
 Maybe I’ll jump on more Costco post-holiday sales.
 Anyhow, a 3-pack will last me a good while.